aiedward/DMN_TOEFL/README.md

-Dynamic Memory Network for Question Answering
+Hierachical Episode Model for Question Answering
 ===============================================

 An Modification of the Hierachical Attention Model described in the paper [Hierarchical Attention Model for Improved Comprehension of Spoken Content](https://128.84.21.199/abs/1608.07775) by Wei Fang, Juei-Yang Hsu, Hung-Yi Lee, and Lin-Shan Lee.

-We use Episode memory module described in the paper [Dynamic Memory Networks for Visual and Textual Question Answering](https://arxiv.org/abs/1603.01417) to substitute the MemN2N in the HAM.
+We use **Episode memory module** of **Dynamic Memory Network plus** described in the paper [Dynamic Memory Networks for Visual and Textual Question Answering](https://arxiv.org/abs/1603.01417) to substitute the MemN2N in the HAM.

 ## Requirements